Chapter 2: Of Heart and Home

 Ella groaned, “I hate being home all day with nothing to do.”

-“You have lessons,” she said, to which Ella rolled her eyes.
-“And Isa is there with you.”
+“You have lessons,” she said, to which Ella rolled her eyes “and Isa is there with you.”

 “We are taking a break,” interrupted a smooth voice, appearing from a row of shelves to the right.
 “Little miss set fire to her spell sheets.”

-“Mariella,” Lissa admonished.
+“Mariella,” Lissa groaned.

 “On accident!”
 Ella defended, but she didn’t look the least bit innocent.